 Analytical bounds on the physical properties of multiphase media provide limits on properties attainable with variation of phase geometry.
 One may synthesize, both conceptually and experimentally, material microstructures which permit bounds to be approached or attained.
+It has become common to refer to such materials as metamaterials; at times as architected materials.
+Our materials developments predate such parlance.

 For isotropic materials the range of Poisson's ratio is from -1 to 1/2.
 Rubbery materials have Poisson's ratios approaching the upper limit.
 By contrast, foam materials with a negative Poisson's ratio can have Poisson's ratio as small as -0.8, and have been referred to as anti-rubber .
 The cause of the negative Poisson's ratio is non-affine deformation.
 Theoretically, hierarchical laminates can exhibit extremal Poisson's ratio approaching -1 .
 These laminates have structure on several levels of scale; they are hierarchical.
 By appropriate choice of constituent properties one can achieve Poisson's ratios approaching the lower limit of -1.
 One may also achieve a Poisson's ratio of -1 by a two-dimensionally chiral honeycomb structure .

 In composite materials with inclusions of negative stiffness one can attain extreme viscoelastic behavior and exceed conventional bounds.
 One can also achieve extremely large values of Young's modulus exceeding the modulus of diamond.
 These composites make use of inclusions capable of phase transformations.
 The transformation is partially constrained by the surrounding matrix.
+High damping can also be achieved in lumped systems in which negative stiffness heterogeneity is on a larger, even a macroscopic, scale.

 Material microstructures are presented which can exhibit coefficients of thermal expansion larger than that of either constituent download pdf .
 We conceptualize cellular solids as square or hexagonal lattices with two-layer rib elements and determine the thermal expansion coefficient.
 Thermal expansion increases without bound as the rib elements are made more slender.
 These cellular solids contain considerable void space.
 Moreover, we present dense extremal structures which substantially exceed the bounds for thermal expansion of a two-phase composite, by allowing slip at interfaces between phases download pdf .
 New classes of extremal materials with extreme properties are envisaged, based on slip interfaces and void space tending to zero.
 Thermal expansion generated in this way compares favorably in expansion-density maps with homogeneous materials including those with negative expansion.